Some people tell me that we professional players are soccer slaves. Well, if this is slavery, give me a life sentence.

 - Bolton Wanderers (1995-1996; 1997-1998; 2001-2012) — A Greater Manchester based club; their first Premier League season was awful, and their second saw them relegated on goal difference, but they established themselves as a pretty good side under Sam Allardyce in the 2000s.
 Their fortunes gradually deteriorated after he left however, and they were eventually relegated in 2012.

 - Charlton Athletic (1998-1999; 2000-2007) — Another London-based club, who narrowly failed to survive in their first season, before establishing themselves as a decent mid-table side for a few years.
 However, things quickly went downhill after manager Alan Curbishley left, and they were relegated the following year, then again in 2009.
 Are currently in the Championship after winning promotion in 2012.

 - Coventry City (1992-2001) — Midlands-based club, with rivalries with Leicester City and the two Birmingham-based clubs.
 Like Southampton they were longtime members of the top-flight, but constantly struggled and finally went down in 2001.
 Contrary to what Monty Python's Flying Circus would have you believe, they have won the FA Cup (in 1987, well after the referenced sketch aired).
 Their failures to win promotion combined with the cost of building a new ground caused their finances to deteriorate as the decade progressed, leading to them being relegated again in 2012.
-To add insult to injury they were kicked out of their ground the following year, and are currently playing their "home" games 40 miles away in Northampton.
+To add insult to injury they were kicked out of their ground the following year, playing their 2013–14 "home" games 40 miles away in Northampton.
 They're now back in their Coventry ground.

 - Derby County (1996-2002; 2007-2008) — mostly remembered as the first team that Brian Clough made into title-winners.
 They were a generally decent side for a few years under Jim Smith, until they were relegated in 2002.
 Returned for one season after that, which can only be described as a failure of the most epic kind.

 - Leeds United (1992-2004) — frequently won trophies in the 60s, 70s and 90s, but crashed and burned spectacularly after overspending in the early 2000s, being relegated in 2004, and then again to League One in 2007, and only avoided being tossed out of the Football League and bankrupted due to Loophole Abuse (which cause the FA to bring in the more stringent financial rules that are in operation today).
 Got back to the Championship in 2010, but have never seriously looked like getting back into the Premier League since then, and in fact have only even once finished in the top half of the Championship, when they made the play-off final in 2006.
 Their main rivals are the two Sheffield clubs.
 Replaced an earlier club called Leeds City... who were tossed out of the Football League and bankrupted just after World War I due to massive corruption, which included bribing league officials and paying their players illegal bonuses.

-- Oldham Athletic (1992-1994) — smallish Lancashire club who nonetheless spent a few years in the top-flight back in the early 90s.
+- Oldham Athletic (1992-1994) — smallish club based in Greater Manchester who nonetheless spent a few years in the top-flight back in the early 90s.
 They were relegated in 1994 and since 1997 have been in the third tier - the longest period any non top-flight club have been in their division without being promoted or relegated.